Buxton-born footballing star returning to his roots to promote new autobiography

 “Mike Summerbee was the Stockport manager, Freddie Pye was chairman, and we did the deal over a coffee in Spring Gardens.
 We didn’t achieve the things we had planned but I still had three happy years at Stockport.”

-n The free event at Buxton Library takes place from 10.30am until 12.30pm and for those not able to attend, copies of Far Post will also be on sale at High Peak Bookstore.
+• The free event at Buxton Library takes place from 10.30am until 12.30pm and for those not able to attend, copies of Far Post will also be on sale at High Peak Bookstore.

 Almost Done!